neuropoly/totalspineseg/generate-labels-guides/generate_sacrum_masks.md

 python src/totalsegmri/utils/register_CT_seg_to_MR.py --path-img <PATH-TO-BIDS-FOLDER>
 ```

-## Generate a config file to select the data for training
+## III - Generate a config file to select the data for training

 To select the data used for training, a [config file](https://github.com/spinalcordtoolbox/disc-labeling-hourglass/issues/25#issuecomment-1695818382) was used.